-We propose Amortized Latent Steering (ALS), inspired by causal intervention techniques that identify which latent representations causally influence model outputs.
+We propose \textsc{Amortized Latent Steering (ALS)}, inspired by causal intervention techniques that identify which latent representations causally influence model outputs.
 Rather than iteratively optimizing during inference, ALS pre-computes steering directions by analyzing the causal relationship \cite{liu2023towards, geiger2025causal} between hidden states and reasoning success.
 The key insight is that we can intervene on the model's internal representations using directions that causally promote correct reasoning, applying these interventions at constant cost during inference.

-This approach achieves dramatic efficiency gains: \textsc{ALS} delivers $2-5\times$ speedup over iterative methods while matching or surpassing greedy Chain-of-Thought and Self-Consistency baselines across GSM8K and MATH-$500$.
-Most significantly, on the challenging MATH-$500$ benchmark, \textsc{ALS} yields up to 101\% improvement in efficiency–accuracy trade-off, demonstrating that the computational benefits of latent optimization can be fully amortized offline without performance degradation.
+\textsc{ALS} achieves dramatic efficiency gains, with $2$--$5\times$ speed-up over iterative methods while matching or surpassing greedy Chain-of-Thought (CoT) and Self-Consistency baselines across GSM8K and MATH-500.
+Most significantly, on the challenging MATH-500 benchmark, \textsc{ALS} yields up to 101\% improvement in efficiency--accuracy trade-off, demonstrating that the computational benefits of latent optimization can be fully amortized offline without performance degradation.

-Systematic analysis reveals that steering effectiveness depends critically on both the intervention strength ($\alpha$) and the model's latent geometry.
-Intermediate $\alpha$ values optimize free-form reasoning performance, while structured tasks exhibit different sensitivity profiles.
-Cross-architectural experiments with Qwen-2.5-7B and Llama-3.1-8B expose distinct latent-space characteristics, clarifying both the scope and limitations of single-vector interventions.
-We define our contributions as:

-\begin{enumerate} \item \textbf{Computationally practical latent steering:} We introduce \textsc{ALS}, which amortizes expensive iterative TTO into a single offline-computed vector, making sophisticated latent interventions viable for production deployment. \item \textbf{Superior efficiency–accuracy trade-offs:} \textsc{ALS} achieves $2-5\times$ speedup over iterative methods while matching or exceeding standard baselines, with up to 101\% improvement on challenging benchmarks. \item \textbf{Latent geometry insights:} We characterize how steering strength and model architecture determine intervention effectiveness, revealing the potential and constraints of single-vector latent space manipulation. \end{enumerate}
+Our contributions are threefold: \begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=2pt] \item We propose a computationally practical latent steering method that amortizes expensive TTO into a single offline-computed vector. \item ALS provides superior efficiency--accuracy trade-offs and up to 101\% improvement on challenging benchmarks. \item We provide insights on relationship between steering strength and model architecture for effective intervention. \end{enumerate}

-These results establish \textsc{ALS} as a computationally efficient alternative to both iterative TTO and standard prompting methods, delivering comparable reasoning performance at a fraction of the computational cost.